kctan/python_mar2026/README.md

-# Introductory Programming Using Python (Jan 2026)
+# Introductory Programming Using Python (Mar 2026)

 Course materials are contained in this repository